Giza: Metro

-Transportation in Giza comprises an extensive road network, rail system, subway system, and maritime services.
-Road transport is facilitated by personal vehicles, taxi cabs, privately owned public buses and microbuses.

 Giza shares with Cairo a subway system, officially called the "Metro (مترو)", a fast and efficient way of getting around.
 An extensive road network connects Giza with 6th of October City, Cairo and other cities.
 There are flyovers and bridges such as the 15th.
 Traffic in Giza is known to be overwhelming and overcrowded.

+Roads

+An extensive road network connects Giza with other Egyptian cities.
+There is a Ring Road that surrounds the outskirts of the Cairo metropolitan area.
+There are flyovers, tunnels and bridges, such as the Saft El Laban axis that, when the traffic is not heavy, allow fast means of transportation from one side of the city to the other.

+Giza traffic is known to be overwhelming and overcrowded.